-EFSA’s Panel on Food Additives and Nutrient Sources added to food (ANS) carries out the safety assessment of food colours.
-The Panel’s safety evaluations of food colours and other food additives involve a review of all available, relevant scientific studies as well as data on toxicity and human exposure, from which the Panel draws conclusions regarding the safety of the substance.
+EFSA’s Panel on Food Additives and Flavourings (FAF) carries out the safety assessment of food colours.
+The panel’s safety evaluations of food colours and other food additives involve a review of all available, relevant scientific studies as well as data on toxicity and human exposure, from which the Panel draws conclusions regarding the safety of the substance.

-From 2009 to 2016, the ANS Panel re-evaluated the safety of all previously authorised food colours as part of the re-evaluation of all food additives in use before January 2009.
+Between 2009 and 2016, the ANS Panel re-evaluated the safety of all previously authorised food colours as part of the re-evaluation of all food additives in use before January 2009.

-Consideration whether certain food colours are likely to trigger adverse allergic reactions is carried out by EFSA’s Panel on Dietetic Products, Nutrition and Allergies.
+Consideration whether certain food colours are likely to trigger adverse allergic reactions is carried out by EFSA’s Panel on Nutrition, Novel Foods and Food Allergens (NDA).